gozdeg/Morph-Net/README.md

 ## Demo scripts

-- `python demo_train.py`: mirrors the hyper-parameters from the original training notebook (DenseNet-121 backbone, Automatic Weighted Loss, batch size 128, 1000 epochs).
+- `python demo_train.py`: example hyper-parameters (DenseNet-121 backbone, Automatic Weighted Loss, batch size 128, 1000 epochs).
 Pass `--epochs` to shorten experiments.
 - `python demo_evaluate.py`: evaluates the demo checkpoint on a chosen subset (`--subset tr|val|test`) using the helper from `evaluate_pannuke.py`.

 These scripts are intentionally lightweight entry points that simply call into the main training/evaluation utilities with sensible defaults.